Tips on how to grab a bargain and see more of Londons best shows with this guide on the only way to get cheap theatre tickets in London

-Quite a few theatres operate a lottery system where you can enter your email for a show and win your chance to purchase a ticket for as little as £10.
+Another way to get cheap theatre tickets in London is the theatre Lottery.
+Quite a few musical theatres operate a lottery system where you can enter your email for a show and win your chance to purchase a ticket for as little as £10.
 There are many variations on this, some offer front row seats, some last-minute rush seats and some a lottery every performance.Check each individual website for information on how to get last-minute tickets for often sold out shows.

 Alternatively you can sign up to Todays Tix which is a handy app and website showcasing all of the latest discounts, lottery tickets and rush tickets available.

-Grab a free show!
+14. Bargain ticket sites, Grab a free show!

-Shows may be brand new not advertised as much or maybe have quite a few seats still available.
+Shows may be brand new or not advertised or maybe have quite a few seats still available.
 Many venues have special performances, previews or press nights and want to ensure houses are as full as possible.
-For this reason, many of My Box Office discreet ticket offers will be at very short notice sometimes on the actual day of the event.
+For this reason, many of My Box Office discreet ticket offers will be at very short notice sometimes on the day of the event.

-Reduced rates and events for students
+15. Reduced rates and events for students

 Mouse trap organises events each month with last-minute offers and freebies.
 You could get tickets as cheap as £10!

-If you are still unsure who to book with the Star Society of Ticket Agents and Retailers can give you peace of mind.
+If you are unsure who to book with Star Society of Ticket Agents and Retailers can give you peace of mind.
 Check out Star Society for clear advise on purchasing from reputable retailers.